atauenis/webone/README.md

 The program's settings are in the __webone.conf__ file (but any other file can be used too).

-Stable binaries are in the __EXE__ folder of this repository.
-Latest source code can be always found in the __master__ branch of [Git repository](https://github.com/atauenis/webone).

-Windows 7 (2008 R2) SP1+ and .NET Framework 4.6+ are required on server PC.
+Windows 7 (2008 R2) SP1+ / Linux / macOS and .NET Core 3.1 are required on server PC.
+See [.NET Core 3.1 System Requirements](https://github.com/dotnet/core/blob/master/release-notes/3.1/3.1-supported-os.md).
-Probably should work in Mono too.

 Administrator privileges are required.
 Don't forget to allow incoming traffic to Port 80 in system firewall.